-Subway is an American chain of fast food restaurant franchise that predominantly sells submarine sandwiches commonly known as subs and salads.
-Subway is privately held, owned, and operated by Doctors Associates Inc. Subway is the largest and the fastest growing restaurant chains in the world with 44,229 restaurants in 112 countries and territories.
-Subway fast food restaurant in the US alone has about 25,549 outlets.
+Subway is an American chain of fast-food restaurant franchise that predominantly sells submarine sandwiches commonly known as subs and salads.
+Subway is privately held, owned, and operated by Doctors Associates Inc. Subway is the largest and the fastest-growing restaurant chains in the world with 42,998 restaurants in 112 countries and territories.
+Subway fast-food restaurant in the US alone has about 25,549 outlets.
 Subway is also the largest operator in the world whose international headquarters are located in Milford, Connecticut.

 KFC - 20,404 Locations

-Kentucky Fried Chicken, popularly known as KFC, is an American fast food restaurant chain that mainly concentrates on fried chicken.
-KFC is the third largest restaurant chain whose headquarters are located in Louisville, Kentucky.
+Kentucky Fried Chicken, popularly known as KFC, is an American fast-food restaurant chain that mainly concentrates on fried chicken.
+KFC's headquarters are located in Louisville, Kentucky.
 As of December 2015, KFC was operational in 123 countries and territories with 20,404 outlets.
 KFC is a branch of Yum!
 Brands, which is a restaurant company that owns other restaurant chains such as Taco Bell and Pizza Hut.
 KFC was founded by Colonel Harland Sanders, an entrepreneur who started selling fried chicken from his roadside restaurant in Corbin, Kentucky.
-KFC initially only served chicken before extending their menu in the 1990's to off other products such as salads, French fries, soft drinks, chicken burgers, coleslaw, wraps and desserts.
+KFC initially only served chicken before extending their menu in the 1990s to offer other products such as salads, French fries, soft drinks, chicken burgers, coleslaw, wraps, and desserts.

 The World's Largest Fast Food Restaurant Chains

 Your Harvard CitationRemember to italicize the title of this article in your Harvard citation.